Jet pack: In fiction

+In the 1983 video game Jetpac, players had to rebuild a rocket while using a jet pack.

-In 1988 Cinemaware created the Amiga computer game Rocket Ranger which was ported to several other platforms of the era and in 1991 and 1992 Malibu Comics published a Rocket Ranger comic series closely based on the computer game.
+In 1988 Cinemaware created the Amiga computer game Rocket Ranger which was ported to several other platforms of the era.
+In 1991 and 1992 Malibu Comics published a Rocket Ranger comic series closely based on the computer game.

 The 3.75 in G.I.
 Joe action figure launch in 1982 included the JUMP (Jet Mobile Propulsion Unit) jet pack as an accessory.
 It was also featured prominently in the related G.I.
 Joe comic book series and cartoon.

-Jet packs have been used by the title characters in several episodes of SWAT Kats cartoon series (1993–1994).

-In the Toy Story franchise introduced in 1995, Buzz Lightyear uses a jet pack (which is made of plastic).

-In the 1997 video game Crash Bandicoot 2: Cortex Strikes Back, the titular character Crash operates a jet pack in two main levels: "Rock It" and "Pack Attack".
-He also uses the jet pack in the final boss fight against Dr. Neo Cortex.

 Super Mario Sunshine for the Nintendo GameCube, features Mario with an autonomous, water-powered jet pack named the Flash Liquidizing Ultra Dousing Device (or, F.L.U.D.D.) as a key element of navigation throughout the game; in addition to its default "hover nozzle", which allows the titular character to change trajectory or hover in mid-air, it can be upgraded/customized to allow Mario to make an immediate jump boost (the "rocket nozzle"), or allow Mario to increase his speed exponentially while running or swimming (the "turbo nozzle").
 The device has also appeared in various remakes and/or ports of the game, as well as in brief cameos or references in other Nintendo and Mario games.

-Jet packs appear in the popular video game Halo: Reach The jet pack also appears in the 2012 video game Halo 4, developed by 343 Industries.
+Jet packs appear in the popular video game Halo: Reach.
+The jet pack also appears in the 2012 video game Halo 4, developed by 343 Industries.
 Jet packs also appeared in other video games, including Duke Nukem 3D, Jetpack Joyride, BloodRayne (worn by Nazi troopers), Tribes, Giants: Citizen Kabuto, Armed and Dangerous, and the Pilotwings series, in which it is referred to as a "Rocket Belt".
 It is also accessible in the video game Grand Theft Auto: San Andreas.
 Fallout 4 also has a jet pack power armor feature.
 Grand Theft Auto Online added a jet pack called "Thruster" as a usable vehicle in a content update on December 12, 2017.
 Rocketeer is an Allied flying infantry unit in Red Alert 2.

-Many science fiction movies have included jet packs, most notably, The Rocketeer, Minority Report, Sky Captain and the World of Tomorrow, and Tomorrowland.
+Many science fiction movies have included jet packs, most notably, The Rocketeer, Minority Report, RoboCop 3, Sky Captain and the World of Tomorrow, and Tomorrowland.

-Running since 2013, Adventures in Jetpacks is a semi-regularly updated webcomic in which the cast of characters make regular use of jet packs.